-Between now and October 17, 2021, all funds raised will help support the urgent priority care needs of the mental health and addictions program at the IWK.
+Between October 15-16, 2022, all funds raised will help support the urgent priority care needs of the mental health and addictions program at the IWK.

 Registration is simple!
 Register below and set-up your virtual participant fundraising page.
 Participants can fundraise individually or as part of a team!

-RBC Global Virtual Race for the Kids, supporting youth charities around the world
+RBC Race for the Kids, supporting youth charities around the world

 Did you know...